Post date: 05/24/2018 - 18:40

 Go to their bandcamp page and it says released January 18th and I've been listening to this one since then, but they told me their album release date was March 30th so I waited a bit.
 With that extra time I've been trying to nail down what it is I like about CARLO but it remains elusive.
 It's hard to even pick out a real standout track, as I've found this record is best taken as a whole.
 It's the mood really, laid-back and adventurous at once, like a day trip to a swimming hole.
 While...Read more

 A new album from Arno de Cea and the Clockwork Wizards is a stop-what-you’re-doing thing.
 He’s on top of his game and delivering a surf sound that nobody else has.
 But admittedly, two tracks in I found myself a little apprehensive about writing this review.
 What more is there to say about his nearly-perfected, patentable Brutal Surf?
 After two albums of the stuff, are there any worlds left to obliterate?

-It’s been great watching Blackball Bandits find their way from a couple of bandcamp so-called-demos to a proud members of the Double Crown roster (and featured on the soundtrack to a remake of one of my favorite games).
+It’s been great watching Blackball Bandits find their way from a couple of bandcamp so-called-demos to a proud members of the Double Crown roster (and featured on the soundtrack to a ).
 They’ve done a great job of retrofitting retro surf feel and attitude to more modern surf song structures.